A belief-state restless bandit model for treatment adherence: Whittle indexability via partial conservation laws: Analytic Lagrangian relaxation and dual bound computation

 \section{Analytic Lagrangian relaxation and dual bound computation}

-This section leverages the PCL-based indexability analysis developed above to derive a Lagrangian relaxation for the adherence RMAB and an efficiently computable dual (upper) bound.
-Here \emph{analytic} refers to the single-patient $\lambda$-price subproblems induced by the relaxation: thanks to the explicit optimal-threshold map and the closed-form performance metrics derived earlier, the single-patient Lagrangian value can be evaluated in closed form for any multiplier.
-The multi-patient dual bound is then obtained by aggregating these closed-form single-patient contributions and minimizing over the multiplier numerically (via bisection).
-Beyond providing a computable Lagrangian upper bound that can be used to certify near-optimality through relative optimality gaps, we also specialize the bound to a \emph{uniform initial belief distribution}, yielding a population-averaged benchmark that is less sensitive to initial conditions in our computational experiments.
+This section uses the PCL analysis to obtain an analytic Lagrangian relaxation and computable dual bound.
+The explicit threshold map and threshold metrics give the single-patient \(\lambda\)-price value in closed form for any multiplier; aggregating these values and minimizing by bisection gives the multi-patient bound.
+The same marginal metrics yield the Lagrangian indices \(d_n^*(\cdot)\) used by the standard and forced-capacity benchmarks.
+We also specialize the bound to a uniform initial belief distribution, producing the population-averaged benchmark used in the experiments.